 - this economic damage does not include the diversion of employment and industries to other nations, where concern over Global Warming is not a priority.

 - this act of deliberate economic self-harm can be avoided, if the concept of Man-made global warming from CO2 emissions is refuted.
-Some simple “back of the envelope” calculations are set out here above.
+Some of the simple “back of the envelope” calculations are set out above.

 - the vast resources devoted to arresting climate change could be spent for much more worthwhile endeavours.